Quantum loop groups for symmetric Cartan matrices: Quantum loop groups

 \end{claim}

-Let us show how Claim \ref{claim:stepping stone} allows us to prove Proposition \ref{prop:realize}.
+Let us show how Claim \ref{claim:stepping stone} allows us to prove Proposition \ref{prop:realize}, which we will do by induction on the number of vertices of the zig-zag $Z$ (the base case is an empty zig-zag).
 The ``only if" statement of \eqref{eqn:realize pairing} is an immediate consequence of \eqref{eqn:descend} and Proposition \ref{prop:equality refined selection}.
 For the ``if" statement, consider a distinguished zig-zag $Z$ as in Figure 7, and let us fix a partition of the variables of $R$ into two groups

 \begin{itemize}[leftmargin=*]

 \item The big variables $u_1, \dots, u_p$ of some colors $i_1,\dots, i_p$

 \item The small variables $x_s,\dots,x_t,y_{s'},\dots,y_{t'}$ of colors $i,\dots,i,j,\dots,j$